Murder of Sierah Joughin: Murder, investigation and arrest

-Upon searching a barn on Worley's property, authorities discovered a hidden room, where they found several pairs of women's underwear (on one of which blood was found), restraints, and a carpet-lined freezer stained with blood.
+Upon searching a barn on Worley's property, authorities discovered a green chest, where they found several pairs of women's underwear (on one of which blood was found), restraints, and a carpet-lined freezer stained with blood.
 They also found blood on Worley's motorcycle, as well as "zip-tie" restraints and a ski mask in his truck.
 Joughin's DNA was found on a piece of duct tape and on an inflatable mattress both found in the barn.
 Investigators found recording devices all over the property and concluded from cell phone records that Worley was at the scene of the abduction for nearly two hours during the time Joughin was missing.
 They also discovered that Worley had told a court-mandated therapist, after his previous conviction that he "learned from each abduction he had done and the next one he was going to bury."
 He was arrested on charges of abduction on July 22, three days after Joughin's disappearance.
 A spokesperson for the sheriff's office suggested that Worley fit the profile of a serial offender and that he could potentially have additional unknown victims, possibly kept at the property.
 Despite an exhaustive search, neither Joughin nor any human remains were found there.

-On the same day, Worley was arrested, at around 6:00 PM, Joughin's remains were discovered in a shallow grave in a field along County Road 7 in Delta, Ohio, a few miles southwest of Worley's property.
-Her body was found intact, hogtied (wrists handcuffed and bound to the ankles behind the back), a large plastic toy in her mouth functioning as a gag, and wearing an adult diaper.
+On the same day Worley was arrested, at around 6:00 p.m., Joughin's remains were discovered in a shallow grave in a field along County Road 7 in Delta, Ohio, a few miles southwest of Worley's property.
+Her body was found intact, hogtied (wrists handcuffed and bound to the ankles behind the back), had a large plastic toy in her mouth functioning as a gag, and wearing an adult diaper.
 An autopsy determined the cause of death as asphyxiation, caused by the gag.
 There was no evidence of sexual assault.
-The precise time of death was not determined, but the official time of death was 9:00 PM on July 22, 2016, when she was declared dead by medical professionals.
+The precise time of death was not determined, but the official time of death was 9:00 p.m. on July 22, 2016, when she was declared dead by medical professionals.